CXwudi/personal-blog-source/content/posts/2023/vocaloid-entry-guide/listen-old-songs/index.en.md

 Basically, we divide the song list into cells based on release date and the time taken to reach 1M views.
 Next, we walk the table row by row.
 In each row, we walk the cell from left to right.
 In each cell, we find songs that satisfy the condition.
 For example, the first cell is songs that released in 2007 and hit 1M views within 100 days.
 Then we listen to these songs before moving on to the next cell.

-So why do we make such a table?
-Well, let's talk about the meaning of each row:
+So what is the point of this table?
+Well, each row has a significate meaning:

 - First Row: These songs hit 1M views in the very short time (within 100 days).
 These songs make **great impact to the Vocaloid history**.
 Hence we should listen to these songs first.
 Some examples are [メルト](https://www.nicovideo.jp/watch/sm1715919), [千本桜](https://www.nicovideo.jp/watch/sm15630734), [砂の惑星](https://www.nicovideo.jp/watch/sm31606995), [乙女解剖](https://www.nicovideo.jp/watch/sm34470195), and etc.
 - Second Row: These songs hit 1M views within 365 days.
 A year of time tbh is still a short period.
 These songs, although are not as famous as the first row, usually becomes **the symbol in the year**.
 For example, [magnet](https://www.nicovideo.jp/watch/sm6909505) from 2009, [夕景イエスタデイ](https://www.nicovideo.jp/watch/sm21513190) from 2013, [太陽系デスコ](https://www.nicovideo.jp/watch/sm30469574) from 2017, [まにまに](https://www.nicovideo.jp/watch/sm40349788) from 2022, and etc.